 Shown above (left) is the first 3 button mouse I ever owned, circa 1996.
 I have no idea what brand or model it is, and there's really not much to say about it.
 Back then, mice had an internal ball that rolled on your mousing surface -- and it got loaded up with dirt and hair, requiring you to clean it every so often.
 Above on the right a picture of a vintage Microsoft mouse with the left button larger than the right -- who didn't own one of those?
 The first mouse I owned with a scroll wheel came with the system I bought in 2000.
 The very first mouse that I ever owned (which I bought to play Populous) was a "Radio Shack Serial Mouse" for my Sr. Partner IBM clone.
 It didn't come with a driver, and I had to copy one from a friend.
 Every time I wanted to use it I had to boot from a special system disk that loaded MOUSE.COM into the PC's memory.
 Today, even your BIOS has a mouse driver and a graphical interface to go with it.
 Now that's progress.

-I've been using a Logitech G402 for many years now, and I hope it hangs in there because I really like it.
-I'm actually on my second 400 series mouse from Logitech; the first one wore out and they replaced it free of charge.
-I have experimented with other mice, namely some models with adjustable weighting, but none of them have been anywhere near as comfortable as the G402.
+I've been using a Logitech G502 for a couple years now, and I hope it hangs in there because I really like it.
+Prior to that I had a G402 and another 400 series mouse from Logitech; the first one wore out and they replaced it free of charge.
+I have experimented with other mice, namely some models with adjustable weighting, but none of them have been anywhere near as comfortable as the G502/G402.
 The way Logitech stands behind their peripherals really appeals to me too.

 I mention a couple of speaker systems in my main PC timeline, along with headsets such as the Microsoft Life Chat LX300 that I really like.
 Not too much else is worth mentioning.
 I've owned other oddball peripherals over the years such as a tablet+stylus input system, which I can't remember the details of.
 I owned that thing when I was really into drawing programs like Deluxe Paint and Disney Animation Studio.
 I mentioned the Video Blaster that I owned in my main PC timeline as well, which was a video capture and genlock board.
 One of my high school friends had a genlock for the Amiga 500 years before I got the Video Blaster, and it worked better.
 What I really wanted, back in those days, was a Video Toaster.
 Even a fairly modest PC these days has capabilities far beyond those pioneering systems/peripherals.
 Even phones these days can capture and edit high quality digital video at resolutions you didn't even dream of back then.